travldna/Sora-Code-Gen/README.md

 -   `run.bat`: **(Run this to start)** Activates the environment and starts the script.
 -   `success.txt`: Automatically created.
 Contains all successfully submitted codes.
 -   `used_codes.txt`: Automatically created.
 Contains all codes the script has tried.
--   `invalid_codes.txt`: Automatically created.
-A "blacklist" of codes that are known to be invalid.
+-   `invalid_codes.txt`: **Pre-loaded with 10,000 invalid codes!** A "blacklist" of codes that are known to be invalid.
+The script automatically skips these when generating new codes.